billmoling/optionscanner/README.md

 Set `enabled: false` at the top level (next to `params`) to skip instantiating a strategy entirely, and use the nested `params.enabled` knob for classes such as `CoveredCallStrategy` that internally gate their execution.
 During `main.py` start-up the overrides are applied before `run_once` executes, so the scheduled runner and the portfolio workflow see the updated configuration automatically.

+## Exit monitoring and portfolio mapping

+Each strategy signal now populates a lightweight `position_cache.json` file under `results/`.
+The cache stores the originating strategy, contract details, rationale, and last-seen timestamp so live IBKR positions can be matched back to their strategy.
+On every scanner run the cache evaluates simple exit rules (for example, short strike breaches or DTE thresholds) using the latest snapshots and writes any recommendations to `results/exits_YYYYMMDD_HHMMSS.csv`.
+Feed those CSVs into your portfolio workflow—or reconcile them with actual IBKR positions—to decide when to harvest profits, roll, or cut risk without rewriting the portfolio manager.

+Need bespoke criteria?
+Register your own exit evaluator by calling `PositionCache.register_evaluator("MY_DIRECTION", func)` before the run; each evaluator receives the cached entry, the latest snapshot, and `datetime.utcnow()` so you can encode custom roll triggers per strategy.

 ## Running tests

 The project ships with focused unit tests for AI agents, strategy logic, and Slack notifications.
 Execute the full suite with: